- A Extra This shortcut cycles backwards selecting each tool in turn, returning to the Multi tool after the Selection tool

 Draw Samples F3

 Draw Tool enables you to manually redraw the waveform; it can thus be used to make volume changes to individual samples or to effect repairs to clicks/noise.

 - Left-click zooms in one step at the position of the mouse pointer.

 - Click and drag zooms in to the dragged region.
 The drag draws a dotted region in the waveform which is fitted to the entire track width when you release the drag.
 No Audacity selection region is created.

 - Shift and left-click or right-click zooms out one step at the position of the mouse pointer.

 - Shift and drag zooms out based on the dragged region.
 The drag draws a dotted region in the waveform and when you release the drag, the audio at the left edge of the dotted region is repositioned at the start of the visible waveform.
 The smaller the dragged region, the farther the audio will be zoomed out.
 No Audacity selection region is created.

 - Middle button zooms in or out to Audacity's default zoom level of about one inch per second.

-Combines all five tools in one.
+Combines all the other tools in one.
 One tool is available at a time, according to the mouse position and modifier key chosen.
 The shape of the pointer changes to show which tool is active.
 If you exit Audacity with Multi-Tool Mode selected, it will be also be enabled next time you launch Audacity.
 More details on Multi-Tool Mode here.